 Lightly butter a large rectangular baking pan.

-breadcrumbs in a large bowl; gently fold in sautéed onions, salt,
+Combine cornbread and breadcrumbs in a large bowl.
+Gently fold in sauteed onions, salt, pepper, and parsley.

 Add beaten eggs and toss more; moisten with the reserved oyster liquid until moist but not soggy.
 Gently stir in the oysters.

 Pat the mixture into the prepared baking pan (it should make a 1-inch layer in the pan).